 The Joy Cann 5 now has its very own web site at www.joycann5.org.uk.

-This 10K event is run in summer and takes in the countryside of Thurlaston, Potters Marston and Huncote.
-The race is run as a handicap where start times are cleverly worked out and staggered so that, if everyone runs to form, we cross the finish line together.
+This 10K event is run on a summer evening and takes in the countryside of Thurlaston, Potters Marston and Huncote.
+The race is run as a handicap where start times are cleverly worked out and staggered so that, if everyone runs to form, we all cross the finish line together.

 The race is always good fun and is rounded off with a BBQ (families and friends welcome) and prizes.